Anna-12-Mer/Angular-Quiz/README.md

 # Angular-Quiz
 ![Angular](https://loga-engineering.com/wp-content/uploads/2019/10/angular-logo.png)

-# 25 questions to test your knowledge of the Google Framework!
+# 20 questions to test your knowledge of the Google Framework! => The total score must be at least: 15 points :nerd_face:

   1- Angular is a framework oriented… (1 point):
    - Components